Jack-42/winapi-examples/README.md

 All examples use Unicode only.

-The projects are created using Visual Studio 2019 and are contained in the solution file winapi-examples.sln.
+The projects are created using Visual Studio 2019 and are contained in one solution.